Home Institution: Loyola University Chicago

 Verification of an Automatic Microcatalytic Reactor’s Accuracy Using Solid Acid Catalysts

 While industrial laboratories own expensive equipment to test catalyst activities over a wide range of conditions, catalyst screening in academic environments can be a tedious process that takes ample time and effort using traditional flow reactors.
 To solve this problem, a new reactor has been designed for rapid catalyst screening, solely within a gas chromatograph (GC).
 The new reactor is contained within a gas chromatograph quartz liner and is a semi-continuous flow reactor.
 It can quickly achieve steady state, where a sample is taken and then a new condition can be set.
-I will be testing the validity of the reactor by studying alcohol dehydrations, a common and well documented reaction, and comparing the results with known experimental data.
+The validity of the reactor was tested by studying alcohol dehydrations, a common and well documented reaction, and the results were compared with known experimental data.
 Alcohol dehydration involves the reaction of an alcohol to form either an alkene or ether and water.
 The catalysts of interest are solid acid catalysts, which include industrial zeolite catalysts such as ZSM-5 and H-BEA.
-The results will be analyzed using gas chromatography and mass spectroscopy, and then compared to data found from scientific literature.
-We anticipate that the reactor will be successful, and that it will revolutionize the way data is collected from catalysis, making it a more affordable and efficient process.
+The results were analyzed using gas chromatography and mass spectroscopy, and then compared to data found from scientific literature.
+More data needs to be collected, but we anticipate that the reactor will be successful, and that it will revolutionize the way data is collected from catalysis, making it a more affordable and efficient process.

 Home Institution: University of Texas Rio Grande Valley